jamedeus/micropython-smarthome/sensors/readme.md

 # Writing new sensor classes

+Adding new sensor types requires 2 files:
+- A micropython sensor class which interfaces with the hardware and integrates it into the API
+- A JSON manifest used to integrate the sensor with client-side tooling

+Some hardware sensors (especially i2c devices) may require driver libraries that are not part of the micropython stdlib, these should be placed in [`lib/`](lib/).

+## Naming Conventions

+Sensors are identified by 2 names:
+- Class name: The literal class name from the micropython driver, written in CamelCase
+- Config name: The string used for the config file `_type` parameter, written in lowercase with hyphens separating words

+Both names are used in a mapping dict which controls which class is instantiated at boot time (see `hardware_classes` in [Config.py](core/Config.py)).

+Two names are required because multiple hardware types can share a single class.
+For example, the [Tplink](devices/Tplink.py) class is used for both smart dimmers and smart bulbs, which have different API call syntax.
+The `_type` parameter determines which syntax is used in this case.
+This approach allows much more code reuse than maintaining separate classes for each.

+## Sensor Class

-All new sensor classes must subclass [Sensor.py](sensors/Sensor.py), which is itself a subclass of [Instance.py](core/Instance.py).
+All sensor classes must subclass [Sensor.py](sensors/Sensor.py), which is itself a subclass of [Instance.py](core/Instance.py).
 These provide methods required to interface with the API, including `enable`, `disable`, `set_rule`, etc. These can be extended or overridden as needed.

 All sensor classes **must** include a `condition_met` method, which determines when the sensor's targets are turned on and off.
 The `condition_met` method should return:
 - `True` when targets should turn on